-- (2) The amounts in this column represent the grant date fair value of awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718. - (3) The increase in the cash retainer fee occurred after the grant of the annual stock awards based.
-A \$3,575 make-up cash payment was made to each non-employee director to take into account that the annual stock award would have been larger if the cash retainer for the entire year had been considered in making the annual stock award grant.
-The remaining amount in the column reflects actual cost to the Company for spouse or significant other travel with the director: Mr. Coon, \$4,568; Mr. Morris, \$9,243 and Mr. Austin Willis, \$3,744. - (4) In recognition of the adverse effects of European exchange rates against the U.S. dollar, the Compensation Committee agreed to allow the compensation of European directors to be adjusted based on the rate in effect on their first election to the Board, effective January 1, 2008.
+- (2) The amounts in this column represent the grant date fair value of awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718. - (3) In recognition of the adverse effects of European exchange rates against the U.S. dollar, the Compensation Committee agreed to allow the compensation of European Directors to be adjusted based on the rate in effect on their first election to the Board, effective January 1, 2008.
 This adjustment is paid in cash.

-The unvested restricted stock held by each director is as follows: Mr. Hunziker, 8,802; Mr. Coon, 8,802; Mr. Morris, 8,802; Mr. Willis, 8,802.
-Under the 2007 Plan each non-employee Board member received a restricted stock grant of 5,000 shares of common stock when they first become a non-employee Board member.
-In addition each individual who is to continue to serve as an independent director is granted restricted stock worth approximately the same dollar amount as the annual cash retainer. based on the market price of our common stock on the date of the Company's Annual Meeting of Stockholders.
-Each 5,000 share initial restricted stock grant vests in a series of four successive equal annual installments over the recipient's period of continued service as a Board member measured from the grant date.
-Each annual restricted stock grant based on the cash annual retainer amount vests in one installment on the recipients' completion of one year of Board service measured from the grant date.
+The unvested restricted stock held by each non-employee Director is as follows: Mr. Hunziker, 5,801; Mr. Keady, 8,301; Mr. Morris, 5,801.
+Under the 2007 Plan, each non-employee Director received a restricted stock grant of 5,000 shares of common stock when first becoming a non-employee Board member.
+In addition, each Board member who is to continue to serve as an independent Director is granted restricted stock worth approximately the same dollar amount as the annual cash retainer based on the market price of our common stock on the date of the Company's Annual Meeting of Stockholders.
+Each 5,000 share initial restricted stock grant vests in a series of four successive equal annual installments over the recipient's period of continued service as a Director, measured from the grant date.
+Each annual restricted stock grant based on the cash annual retainer amounts vests in one installment on the recipients' completion of one year of Board service, measured from the grant date.